Doctelligence/doctelligence.github.io/roadmap.md

     - Native tokens are speculative assets and subject to volatility.
 The DIN mainnet will reward participants with non-native stablecoin assets to ensure effective and stable reimbursements for those contributing data for training.
     - As the project evolves, we will explore circular token economies and additional use cases.

-## 💰 Seed Funding
-- **Aim for Seed Round:**
-    - Target raising anywhere from >$1 million to support the development of deep-tech technologies and infrastructure for Doctelligence.
-    - Focus on attracting investors who align with our vision for innovation and sustainability in decentralized intelligence.
 ---

 # 🔧 Phase 2: Alpha Development and Testing (12-18 months)